iamsekh/img-pop-effect/README.md

-# a simple img-pop-effect using html and css
+# a simple img-pop up-effect using html and css